A-uo/spalmc/README.md

   --adata-sp data/example_sp.h5ad \
   --output-dir results/spalmc_example \
   --celltype-key cell_type \
-  --spot-prior-csv data/example_spot_celltype_prior.csv \
   --max-epochs 500 \
-  --top-k-spots 64 \
+  --top-k-spots 96 \
   --device cuda
 ```

 For CPU-only execution, replace `--device cuda` with `--device cpu`, or omit the
 argument and let SpaLMC choose the available device automatically.

-If you do not have a spot cell-type prior, omit `--spot-prior-csv`.
-If you do
+If you do not have cell-type labels, omit `--celltype-key`.
+The example script
-not have cell-type labels, omit both `--celltype-key` and `--spot-prior-csv`.
-The composition loss term will then be skipped internally.
+does not require any spot-level cell-type prior input.

 ## 4. Outputs